Customizing your choropleth map

 - The source name will give your readers the information on how trustworthy your data is.
 Does it come from a government institution or another trustworthy organization?
 The source URL lets your reader dig even deeper and have a look at the underlying data themselves.
 Both, source name and source URL, should be filled out on every map to increase transparency.
 E.g. US Bureau of Labour Statistics, August 2017

-After explaining the Annotate options, there's only one tab left: Design.
+After we worked through the Annotate options, there's only one tab left: Design.